vimalhsoni/using-bundler-online-web-pt-021119/README.md

 You will notice that we use two different require methods while setting up our environment and bin files.

-While both of these methods might look similiar they do different things.
+While both of these methods might look similar they do different things.
 Both load a file based on the filename passed in as a parameter and return true if the file was found and loaded successfully and they will raise a LoadError if it returns false.
 However...